One of the most common traits that the wealthy have in common is that they began earning money at a young age.

 Hall adds,

-“The reality is, building wealth generally takes a lot of time.
+โThe reality is, that building wealth generally takes a lot of time.

 Did you know that men who are self-reported drinkers earn 21 per cent more than male abstainers, while women who drink earn 8 per cent more than non-drinking females?